Kingxukai/linux/Documentation/hwmon/lineage-pem.rst

 All Lineage CPL power entry modules have a built-in I2C bus master selector (PCA9541).
-To ensure device access, this driver should only be used as client driver to the pca9541 I2C master selector driver.
+To ensure device access, this driver should only be used as client driver to the woke pca9541 I2C master selector driver.

 Sysfs entries